3 Different Types of Loans for Your Transportation Business

 The Small Business Administration (SBA) created SBA loans to help small business owners secure funding.
 Since the SBA guarantees your funds up to a maximum of 85% of the loan.
-This is an incentive for lenders to offer financing to startup companies and other small businesses.
+This is an incentive for lenders to offer financing to start-up companies and other small businesses.
 Among other types of traditional loans, SBA loans come with some of the longest repayment terms as well as some of the lowest interest rates available anywhere.
 You can borrow up to a maximum of $5,000,000 and repay it within ten to 25 years.

 Business owners often use SBA loans to make large purchases, such as property or other businesses.
 This kind of funding can also be a good fit for transportation businesses looking to expand their fleet of vehicles, buy an existing business, or open another branch.

-Transportation Loans for Your Business
+Apply for a Transportation Loan for Your Business

 Both start-ups and established transportation companies benefit from a transportation loan.
 Businesses need cash reserves to fund unexpected expenses, bridge cash flow gaps and make payroll.
 Essentially, the need for transportation businesses can be endless.
 This is exactly the reason why you need transportation loans for your transportation company.

 With cash, you can sustain the expensive needs of your business.
 While financing out of pocket is an option, it isn’t the most practical way to go.
 Whether you’re expanding your fleet or refinancing your working capital, you can trust these loans to give you the money you need.
 If success is what you’re aiming for, you’d need enough funding to make things happen for your company.